Bug #19

 <a href="http://mulgara.org/trac/ticket/2">http://mulgara.org/trac/ticket/2</a>

-Updated by Andrae Muys - almost 17 years ago
+Updated by Andrae Muys - over 17 years ago

 Fixed in revision <a href="http://mulgara.org/trac/changeset/138">138</a> in the branches/xafix-impl branch.